philsmy/rails-nginx-passenger-ubuntu/README.markdown

         passenger_enabled on;
     }

-Restart nginx
+Restart NGINX

     sudo /etc/init.d/nginx restart

-Check you ipaddress and see if you can acess the rails application
+Check your ip address and see if you can access the rails application